Back to blog

 5. Cyprus — 0% on Dividends, 12.5% Corporate

-Cyprus is the favorite of European entrepreneurs who structure through a company.
-The combination of low corporate tax and zero dividend tax creates an effective rate that's hard to beat in the EU.
+Cyprus is widely used by European entrepreneurs who structure through a company.
+The combination of a 12.5% corporate rate and a 0% dividend rate produces an effective burden that is among the lowest available within the EU.

 The Details